gramineproject/gramine/Documentation/devel/encfiles.rst

 - A set of public functions like ``pf_open()``, ``pf_read()``, etc.
 - A set of callbacks like ``cb_read_f()``, ``cb_write_f()``, etc.

-There is a glue code that serves as a bridge between the Gramine-agnostic Encrypted Files subsystem and the rest of Gramine.
+There is glue code that serves as a bridge between the Gramine-agnostic Encrypted Files subsystem and the rest of Gramine.
 This glue code calls public functions for high-level operations on encrypted files and registers callbacks for low-level interactions with the host.
 E.g., the glue code calls